Agentic Software Issue Resolution with Large Language Models: A Survey: Techniques

 \subsubsection{Data Preparation}

 The process of preparing real-world training datasets for training issue resolution domain-specific models is similar to the benchmark construction process described in Section~\ref{sec:benchmark_construction}.
 Given the scarcity of annotated data and the gradual depletion of real issue resolution samples, researchers have also explored synthetic data generation methods based on real repositories to expand the scale of training data.
-Table~\ref{tab:training_data} summarizes the existing datasets.
+Table~\ref{tab:training_data} (see Appendix~\ref{ap:train_data}) summarizes the existing real-world and synthetic datasets. \revReplace{R3.18}{Since both directions depend on executable environments, recent work further builds automated infrastructure for environment construction.}

 \textbf{A. Real-world Data}